A coordinate-free approach to obtaining exact solutions in general relativity: The Newman-Unti-Tamburino solution

 The Newman-Penrose formalism is a version of the Cartan moving frame method for a 4-dimensional spacetime metric and a lightlike moving frame (null tetrad) \cite{Newman:1961qr}.
-An extensive bibliography on this formalism can be found in the reference \cite{Stephani2003}.
+A comprehensive bibliography on this formalism can be found in \cite{Stephani2003}.
 The Newman-Penrose equations are first-order equations defined by directional derivatives.

-The method ordering of partial derivatives and computing integrability conditions can be applied to the Newman-Penrose system, provided that we use the commutation relations appropriately.
+The method of ordering partial derivatives and computing integrability conditions can be applied to the Newman-Penrose system, provided that the commutation relations are used appropriately.

-In the Newman-Penrose system, the ordering of derivatives are chosen as follows.
-In the spirit of first-order formulation, we work in a scheme where we use the Bianchi identities as differential equations for the Weyl and Ricci spinors.
-Thus, the unknowns are $\Psi_i$, ($i=0,\dots,4$), $\Phi_{ij}$, ($i,j=0,1,2$) and $\Lambda $ and the ranks of the $\Psi_i$'s, $\Phi_{ij}$'s and $\Lambda$ are chosen the be higher compared to the spin coefficients.
+In the Newman-Penrose system, the derivatives are ordered as follows.
+In the spirit of first-order formulation, we adopt a scheme in which the Bianchi identities are considered as differential equations for the Weyl and Ricci spinors.
+The unknown quantities are $\Psi_i \ ($i=0,\dots,4$),$ $\Phi_{ij} \ ($i,j=0,1,2$) $, and $\Lambda $.
+The ranks of $\Psi_i,\Phi_{ij}$ and $\Lambda$ are chosen to be higher than those of the spin coefficients.